 Ideas For Parents

-- Help your child cultivate identity and seek affinity among classmates and friends by encourage hobbies that may help children connect with others.
+- Help your child cultivate identity and seek affinity among classmates and friends by encouraging hobbies that may help children connect with others.

-- Talk to your children about culture, however you define it, by considering the role of nationality, race/ethnicity, religion; create safe spaces for them to discuss their culture among friends.
+- Talk to your children about their culture and traditions including nationality, race/ethnicity, religion; create safe spaces for them to discuss culture among friends.

 - Help young people define their identity more acutely.
 For example, teach young people to notice that an academic interest like marine biology or theater is an opportunity to connect with a community of like-minded individuals.